 2. Automatic Server Allocation

-FluxBilling's allocation engine matches the ordered product against available inventory.
+FluxBilling''s allocation engine matches the ordered product against available inventory.
 The matching rules are configurable per product:

-- CPU requirements — Match by model, core count, or equivalence groups (e.g., an E-2388G can substitute for an E-2386G)
+- CPU requirements — Match by model, core count, or equivalence groups (e.g., an E-2388G can substitute for an E-2386G when you configure them as equivalent)

 - RAM requirements — Minimum and exact matching